maliyogames/UnityTemplateProject/README.md

 ## How to Use 🍭
 There are two ways to access and use this repository: you can either fork it or download it as a zip file and push it to your own repository for further use.
-If you choose to push the repository to your own repository, you will first need to download the zip file and then follow these steps to complete the process:
-* git init
-* git add .
-* git commit -m "First commit"
-* git branch -M main
-* git remote add origin [URL_OF_REPOSITORY]
-* git push -u origin main

 ## Documentation 📄
 The Documentation for the Unity Template Project can be found at the *Resources/Documentation/UnityTemplateDocumentation*